 Across the board, B2B marketers who harness social videos see a positive impact on ROI with growth in engagement, conversion rates, SEO, and sales pipeline.

 Despite this, many marketers require a little bit more convincing to get started with social videos, especially if they lack the resources, budget, and creative abilities.
 On the other hand, some B2B marketers are only focusing on one type of social video – namely top-of-the-funnel, explainer videos.

 We’re here to tell you: this is a huge mistake.
 You can drive forward your social video strategy across every stage of the funnel to truly realize its potential and ROI.

 Social Videos Throughout the B2B Marketing Funnel

-The buyer journey isn’t a linear process – your audience doesn’t go from being “aware” of your brand to filling out a web form.
-Depending on your audience’s goals and intentions, video can serve as a brand awareness, lead generation, and even customer retention tool.
+The buyer journey isn’t a linear process – your audience doesn’t go from being “aware” of your brand to fill out a web form.
+Depending on your audience’s goals and intentions, video can serve as brand awareness, lead generation, and even customer retention tool.

 While there’s no silver bullet for social video success, it’s clear that creating one “product explainer” video (and calling it a day) isn’t going to deliver sufficient results.
 The key is to build a strategy that aligns with your audience’s needs at every stage of the B2B marketing funnel.